If your doctor suspects you are having a heart attack, he or she will promptly run tests, which may include:

 Echocardiogram.
 In this ultrasound test, sound waves are bounced off the heart to create images.
 This test can identify significant damage to the heart muscle from the heart attack and identify the presence of heart failure.
+It can also determine is there is any damage to the heart valves.

 Stress testing.
 Either a treadmill test or a radionuclide scan can assess whether other areas of the heart are still at risk for another heart attack.